Finding Fanny: Plot

-In the morning, Ferdie goes to get petrol and comes back to find Rosie posing in the field for Don Pedro. and Angie and Savio busy talking.
+In the morning, Ferdie goes to get petrol and comes back to find Rosie posing in the field for Don Pedro and Angie and Savio busy talking.
 The artist has now dropped his charming attitude of suave sophistication and is mistreating Rosie.
 When she sees the painting, she is devastated to find that it is a nude unflattering portrait of her.
 Don Pedro walks off with the painting and finds the can of petrol that Ferdie has left, along with a letter explaining that he is going on alone and thanking them for coming this far with him.
 The rest of them start to leave but Rosie refuses to go, saying that they can't leave Ferdie.
 She gets extremely upset and begins to yell at Savio, telling him that he should have died instead of Gabo and that Gabo only married Angie because Savio was in love with her.
 Savio angrily tells Rosie that she is selfish and reveals that her cat is actually dead, but she hadn't even noticed, leaving everyone else to look after it.
 They bury the cat and set off home.
 On the way, Rosie accidentally opens the glove compartment in the car and finds Savio's father's revolver.
 She puts it to her head, intending to shoot herself.
 When no one notices, she coughs and Savio sees his dad's revolver, which is an antique and worth a lot of money.
 He begins to wrestle with Rosie for the gun whilst driving, causing it to go off and Don Pedro gets shot in the head, without anyone noticing.
 They turn the car around and go to look for Ferdie; finding him by the roadside waiting for the bus, but can't pick him up as the car brakes fail.
 The back door of the car opens and when the car veers close to the cliff edge, Don Pedro's body falls out.
 The car eventually comes to a stop and Angie notices that Don Pedro has gone.
-Rosie says that he jumped out of the car to save himself, but Ferdie sees someone who he thinks is Don Pedro on a passing bus, while in fact, his body is in the bottom of the sea.
+Rosie says that he jumped out of the car to save himself, but Ferdie sees someone who he thinks is Don Pedro on a passing bus, while in fact, his body is at the bottom of the sea.

 The group then carries on to Tivoli to find Fanny.
 They get to the village and see a funeral procession go past.
 Ferdie sees a woman that he thinks is Fanny, only to discover that she is Fanny's daughter (Anjali Patil) and the funeral procession is for Fanny.
 Ferdie is told by the daughter that Fanny was married four times and never even mentioned his name to her daughter, implying that he wasn't important to her.
 They go to the funeral and Angie muses that you can't wait for love, you must go out and find it.